 Get tested during pregnancy.
-All pregnant women should have an HIV test at least once during pregnancy and sometimes twice (early and in the third trimester).
+All pregnant people should have an HIV test at least once during pregnancy and sometimes twice (early and in the third trimester).

 Get treated before and during pregnancy.
 Work with a specialist who can treat HIV during pregnancy.
-Take your medicine exactly as instructed.
+Take your medicine exactly as directed.

 Don't breastfeed.
 Talk with your healthcare provider about formula feeding.